 The Server Management Tools provide user interfaces for managing the different parts of the monitoring server as well as the RMM residing on the server.
 It supports managing connected probes, persistence handlers, and clients, as well as processing and analysis components used for constraint checking.

 The following screen cast demonstrates REMINDS using the example of two open source desktop applications instrumented to provide events and data at runtime.
 Diverse constraints check requirements at runtime based on the monitored events and data.
+In another screen cast is linked, which demonstrates the visualization capabilities of REMINDS.

 (Thanks go to Lisa M. Kritzinger for creating the screen cast)